HackerUSA-CE/aisd-jse-07-objects-iterating/README.md

 ##

 ### 4. **Deleting Specific People: Filter Method**
 You will now apply the same filter method used in the cars example to delete people from the people array based on specific conditions.
-In this case, let’s remove people who are older than 30.
+In this case, we will remove people who are older than 30.
+Take note of what happens to Bob, as we previously changed his age to 31, which will affect the output.

  - [ ] Add the following code to your index.js file: